gavi210/SMaE_Exercise/Code/README.md

 As could be noticed from the tables above the automatic tool succeedes in finding subdle errors, such as ***unused declaration***, ***local variable could be made final*** or missing documentation.
 Checking coding style with automated tools can be tedious, because fixing an error with one's own style could still be insufficient for the tool, leading to another additional review step.
 Such a tool could be recommended to use before the manual review to find sudble errors and checking best practices, so one doesn't have to focus on them during manual review, which is time intensive.
-If such tool are used reoccuring spending time on customizing the rulesets is advised to avoid unnecessary warnings.
+Furthermore, developing a custom rulesets based on the adopted developers' best pratices is advised to avoid unnecessary warnings.

 Manual review allows to discover more complicated defects like possible security threats (**customerNumber** modifiable) and bad architectural design.
 Through manual review defects were found, which were not detected by the automatic tool.
-This shows that the process of manual review indispendable compared to automatic review.
+This shows that the process of manual review is complementary to automatic review.

 Timewise, we saw that the aspect of manually reviewing the code takes at least as long and but often longer than assisted reviewing.
 We asked ourselves whether we could shorten the time of manually reviewing the code by conducting the assisted review first.
 Unfortunately, from our investigation it cannot be concluded whether doing a review assisted by an automatic tool before the manual review can save significant time.